-CHN opposes proposals to establish a commission to make recommendations for achieving solvency of the Social Security trust funds for 75 years which would circumvent a deliberative public process.
-Instead, the committees of jurisdiction should hold hearings, develop legislation, and vote on the consensus package that they develop under the regular rules of order of the House and Senate.
+CHN opposes proposals to develop recommendations for achieving solvency of the Social Security and Medicare trust funds by means which would circumvent a deliberative public process.
+Any procedure to devise recommendations for changes to the Social Security and Medicare programs should include public hearings and result in draft legislation that includes equitable revenue increases developed and voted on under the regular rules of order of the House and Senate.